Date of Degree

 The problem generalizes: What is the relationship between universals and time?
 Ignoring the temporality of that which constitutes time, to be temporal is to have a temporal "feature."
 These "features" are of three kinds: precedence, times, and being present, past, etc. The fundamental question in each case is whether universals have the feature.
 Do universals precede?
 Are they at times?
 Are they present?

 Time, I argue, is essentially the field in which things happen.
 To happen, I argue, is for one thing to do something.
 For one thing to do something is for the thing to exemplify a property.
 Such exemplifications of properties by objects I call "states of affairs."
 Only states of affairs precede, are at times, or are present.
 Universals, not being states of affairs, are not temporal.

 But, by the same argument which shows that running is not temporal it can be shown that Jack is not, even though Jack's running obviously is.
 So far I have defined what it is to be temporal; primitive temporality.
 But since Jack is a constituent of something temporal, he may be justly thought of as derivatively temporal.

 Copyright 2004 Ernâni Sobrinho Magalhães

 Magalhães, Ernâni Sobrinho.
-"When are universals? the relationship between universals and time." dissertation, University of Iowa, 2004.
+"When are universals? the relationship between universals and time."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2004.